dvingerh/genshin-artifact-collage-maker/README.md

 ### How to use

-1. Open the tool and select your preferred settings.
+1. Open the program and select your preferred settings.
 2. Ensure the game is running and you're viewing the leftmost artifact slot on the Artifacts screen.
 3. Click `Start`, the game window will now be shown.
 4. When a screenshot is taken, two audio beeps will play.
 After every two beeps, select the next artifact slot.